-Effective January 1, 2016, SSI Rates are established as follows:
+Effective January 1, 2017, SSI Rates are established as follows:

-|Household of Another||$488.67||$ 9.33*||$498.00|
+|Household of Another||$490.00||$ 9.33*||$499.33|

-|COUPLE-House of Another||$733.34||$13.96*||$747.30|
+|COUPLE-House of Another||$735.34||$13.96*||$749.30|

 *The payment of the state supplement to SSI is sent on a quarterly basis, by either a paper check or via direct deposit, from the Michigan government to recipients at the “Household of Another” and the “Sharing/Independent” rates.
 Benefit payment checks (or direct deposits) are forwarded during the months of: March, June, September and December.
 For persons receiving only an SSI supplement amount due to the presence of Social Security Disability Insurance (SSDI) benefits and/or earned income, the state supplement will not be paid.
 Affected individuals must apply separately for Medicaid at a local Michigan Department of Health and Human Services (“DHHS”) office.

-1. The “personal needs income” or “incidental needs allowance” for 2016 remains at $44.00 per month for Adult Foster Care recipients (Personal Care).
-The monthly AFC payment for 2016 is $846.50.
+- The “personal needs income” or “incidental needs allowance” for 2017 remains at $44.00 per month for Adult Foster Care recipients (Personal Care).
+The monthly AFC payment for 2017 is $848.50.
 The SSI personal allowance for residents of a nursing home is $30 federal and $7 state for total of $37.00.

-2. NOTE: There is no cost-of-living (“C.O.L.A.”) increase with either SSI or SSDI benefits for 2016.
+- NOTE: The cost-of-living (“C.O.L.A.”) increase with either SSI or SSDI benefits 0.3% for 2017.

-4. For concurrent recipients of SSI and SSDI (old age, survivors, widows, disability, and disabled adult child) benefits, the total of the two checks is $20.00 more than SSI alone for the specific living situation.
+- For concurrent recipients of SSI and SSDI (old age, survivors, widows, disability, and disabled adult child) benefits, the total of the two checks is $20.00 more than SSI alone for the specific living situation.

-5. Most Medicare “Part B” recipients (i.e., single persons with annual incomes below $85,000, and married filing jointly below $170,000) will see their 2016 monthly premium remain at $104.90 (rounded up to $105.00), that is, if they already had Medicare prior to 1/1/2016.
-For new enrollees beginning 1/1/2016, the Part B premium is set at $121.80.
-If the state of Michigan pays the Part B premium due to your eligibility for Medicaid, the state will have to pay the $121.80.
+- Most Medicare “Part B” recipients (i.e., single persons with annual incomes below $85,000, and married filing jointly below $170,000) will see their 2017 monthly premium increase from $104.90 to $109.00.
+For enrollees who began Part B on or after 1/1/2016 and for those starting in 2017, the Part B monthly premium increases from $121.80 to $134.00.
+If the state of Michigan pays the Part B premium due to your eligibility for Medicaid, the state will have to pay the $134.00.
 As always, persons with higher incomes will pay a significantly higher premium.

-6. The SSDI Substantial Gainful Activity (SGA) work earnings ceiling for 2016 is increased to $1,130.00 ($1,820.00 if recipient is blind).
-The Trial Work Period threshold for 2016 is now at $810.00.
+- The SSDI Substantial Gainful Activity (SGA) work earnings ceiling for 2017 is increased to $1,170.00 ($1,950.00 if recipient is blind).
+The Trial Work Period threshold for 2017 is now at $840.00.

-7. The 2016 SSI asset limits remain at $2,000.00 for an individual and $3,000.00 for a couple.
+- The 2017 SSI asset limits remain at $2,000.00 for an individual and $3,000.00 for a couple.